 1.2.1.
 Outages or cybersecurity breaches on Group's information and/or operational technology systems

-The Group's business is dependent on certain sophisticated critical systems: information technology systems ("IT") and operational technology systems ("OT").
+The Group's businesses are increasingly dependent on critical systems: information technology systems ("IT") and operational technology systems ("OT").
+The IT/OT assets may be damaged by hardware or software failures, as well as cyberattacks.